folio-org/stripes/doc/permissions.md

 All of these approaches are inconsistent, and none of them is really satisfactory.
 I suggest that there is little real use for the `description` field, at least for most permissions, and its existence has confused matters.

 My suggestion: `displayName` should always be a human-readable permission name, and should be consistently capitalised across modules.
-It should generally begin with a category such as "Users:" or "Circulation settings:".
+It should generally begin with a category such as "Users:" or "Settings (Circ):".
 The `description` field should generally be left blank, but may be used for an explanatory note when the meaning of a permission is not self-evident.
 It should not be used for implementation notes such as the example above from ui-users.

 ### Which permissions defined where?